Statistically Optimal Generative Modeling with Maximum Deviation from the Empirical Distribution: Introduction

+When the latent dimension $d\geq 2$, we prove that LIPERM's separation from any distribution concentrated on the training sample is at least of order $n^{-1/d}$, while its precision is established to be at most of order $n^{-1/d}$.
+Notably, $n^{-1/d}$ is the rate of approximating the true data-generating distribution with its empirical counterpart \citep{dudley_1969, Boissard, weed2022estimation}.
+Consequently, a generative model separated from the empirical distribution by a distance larger than $n^{-1/d}$ would have suboptimal precision.
+Thus, LIPERM, being sufficiently distant from distributions replicating observed examples, ensures diverse and novel example generation.

-In \Cref{fig:1}, we provide an illustration of the framework explored in this paper by considering the task of generating points on a 2D spiral using a 1D latent space.
-In the leftmost panel, we have the map $g: [0,1] \to \mathbb{R}^2$ that corresponds to a generator with high diversity and a small left-inverse penalty (LIP).
-This means that the generated examples exhibit a wide range of variations and deviations from the training distribution.
-Moving to the second panel, the map $g$ is inferior to the first one in terms of diversity, resulting in less varied generated examples, and it has a higher LIP.
-A closer examination reveals that for certain points on the spiral that are in close proximity to each other, their preimages under the mapping $g$ are located far apart.
-Finally, in the rightmost panel, the map $g$ generates only a few examples, effectively producing a restricted set of outputs, and it has a LIP equal to $+\infty$, indicating that it lacks the ability to accurately reconstruct the latent space.
-This illustration highlights the trade-off between diversity and the penalty imposed on the left-invertibility constraint.
+In \Cref{fig:1}, we illustrate the explored framework on the task of generating points on a 2D spiral using a 1D latent space.
+In the left panel, the map $g: [0,1] \to \mathbb{R}^2$ corresponds to a generator with high diversity and a small left-inverse penalty (LIP); the generated examples exhibit a wide range of variations and deviations from the training distribution.
+In the second panel, the map $g$ is inferior to the first one in terms of diversity, resulting in less varied generated examples, and it has a higher LIP.
+A closer examination reveals that for certain points on the spiral that are close to each other, their preimages under $g$ are located far apart.
+This means that the left-inverse of $g$ has a large Lipschitz norm.
+Finally, in the rightmost panel, $g$ generates only a few examples, producing a restricted set of outputs.
+It has a LIP equal to $+\infty$.
+This illustration highlights the connection between diversity and the left-inverse penalty.

-\paragraph{Prior work} In recent years, there has been a notable increase in the number of papers dedicated to the mathematical analysis of generative models.
-Some of them have considered generative models as methods of distribution estimation and have proven their optimality in this regard \citep{Liang,belomestny2023rates,BiauST21,Biau, oko2023diffusion}.
-On a related note, shallow networks and adversarial training have been used in \citep{kwon2023minimax} to achieve minimax optimality in density estimation.
-Another application of generative models to nonparametric estimation is discussed in \citep{chae2023likelihood}.
-The convergence rate of adversarial generative models, depending solely on the dimension of the latent space, has been highlighted in \citep{huang_etal_2022,schreuder_brunel_dalalyan_2021} under a collection of integral probability metrics.
+\textbf{Prior work} In recent years, a notable surge in papers has focused on mathematical aspects of generative models.
+Some treat generative models as tools for distribution and density estimation, establishing their optimality \citep{Liang, belomestny2023rates, BiauST21, Biau, uppal2019nonparametric,kwon2023minimax,chae2023likelihood}.
+The convergence rate of adversarial generative models---under the manifold assumption---independent of the ambient space dimension, is highlighted in \citep{huang_etal_2022, schreuder_brunel_dalalyan_2021, tang2022minimax, stéphanovitch2023wasserstein} using integral probability metrics.
+The intricate relationship between minimax optimality and distribution learning is explored in \citep{chen2022minimax}.